OCS

 • What entities in a supply chain must be certified to the Organic Content Standard (OCS)?

 The OCS requires all organizations in a supply chain to be certified beginning with post-harvest processing sites through to the seller in the final business-to-business transaction.
+The retailer of a finished organic content product does not need to be certified.
+Examples of the first post-harvest processing sites can include:

-• Ginning for cotton
+• Ginning for cotton;

-• Retting for bast fibres
+• Retting for bast fibres;

-• Boiling and washing cocoons for silk
+• Boiling and washing cocoons for silk;

 • Scouring for wools and other animal fibres (respective grading if this step is undertaken before scouring and not already covered by the organic farming certification).